JanHerca/urantiapedia/output/wikijs/en/article/Chris_and_Nicole_Raguetly/Presentation_Du_Livre_DUrantia.md

 Three vital questions arise for every human being:

 > 5. *The Urantia Papers.* The papers, of which this is one, constitute the most recent presentation of truth to the mortals of Urantia.
 These papers differ from all previous revelations, for they are not the work of a single universe personality but a composite presentation by many beings.
 But no revelation short of the attainment of the Universal Father can ever be complete.
 All other celestial ministrations are no more than partial, transient, and practically adapted to local conditions in time and space.
-While such admissions as this may possibly detract from the immediate force and authority of all revelations, the time has arrived on Urantia when it is advisable to make such frank statements, even at the risk of weakening the future influence and authority of this, the most recent of the revelations of truth to the mortal races of Urantia. ([UB 92:4.9](/en/The_Urantia_Book/92#p4_9))
+While such admissions as this may possibly detract from the immediate force and authority of all revelations, the time has arrived on Urantia when it is advisable to make such frank statements, even at the risk of weakening the future influence and authority of this, the most recent of the revelations of truth to the mortal races of Urantia. (<a id="a133_859"></a>[UB 92:4.9](/en/The_Urantia_Book/92#p4_9))

 1. **Who am I?**
 2. **What am I doing here?**